 I consume a tremendous amount of content every week – books, blogs, news sites, podcasts, Netflix, YouTube videos, Twitter, music, and even magazines.
-Each of course has it’s benefits, but there’s just something special about books.
+Each has it’s benefits of course, but there’s just something special about books.

 I find that books are, in general, of a much higher quality than other media.
 This increased quality is probably due to the fact that so much time, effort, and money go into researching, writing, editing, and publishing a book.
 The number of people and perspectives probably plays a large role too.